 If you want to use your tech skills to make a difference, see the world, and experience different cultures, the Foreign Affairs IT (FAIT) Fellowship is an opportunity of a lifetime.

 The FAIT Fellowship, funded by the United States Department of State, provides undergraduate and graduate students in IT-related fields with tuition assistance, as well as mentorship and professional development, to launch their careers in the Foreign Service as Information Management Specialists.
 It welcomes the application of members of minority groups historically underrepresented in the State Department, women, and those with financial need.
 Based on the fundamental principle that diversity is a strength in our diplomatic efforts, the program values varied backgrounds, including ethnic, racial, social, and geographic diversity.

 The academic funding supports your junior and senior years of undergraduate studies, or your two-year master’s degree program, in an IT-related field.
 Plus, the fellowship provides two valuable internship experiences (one in Washington, D.C. and one abroad), professional development, and personalized mentoring.

 After you successfully complete the program and pass the U.S. Department of State’s requirements, you’ll launch your career with an appointment in the Foreign Service as an Information Management Specialist with a minimum five-year commitment.

-Applications for the 2021 cohort are now being accepted through February 1, 2021.
+The application period for the 2021 cohort is now closed.
+The 2022 application cycle will begin in fall 2021.
+Please check back for timeline updates.
 See the Apply page for more info on how to apply.